 Other familar peices included her black Magrit 'Mila' patent leather pumps and TOUS moonstone drop earrings which she also debuted one year ago to the day.

-Letizia wore long black gloves and carried a new 'Kelly' style bag which looks similar to her Hugo Boss 'Bespoke T. Handle M' bag.
-Unfortunetly there are limited photos of the bag so it remains unidentified.
+Letizia wore long black gloves and carried a new 'Kelly' style bag which is currently unidentified.